dylan-thinnes/fib-nk/README.md

 # What is Fib N-K?

-Fib N-K is a math game.
+Fib N-K is a group of sequences which can be quite fun to calculate.

 The standard fibonacci sequence starts with two numbers (the "seed"), a and b, which are a = 0 and b = 1.